“All disease begins in the Gut.” – Hippocrates

 - A minimum of 2% fat

 Use the list of foods below to create endless delicious recipe combinations for your furry friend!

 Mix up the ingredients as needed to create a food that your dog loves.

-You can easily track the protein, carbohydrate and fat ratios in an online food log like the ones found on Fitbit and Livestrong websites.
+You can easily track the protein, carbohydrate, and fat ratios in an online food log like those found on Fitbit and Livestrong websites.

 TCVM Energetically Neutral/Balanced Foods

 1 1/2 pounds vegetables (see “vegetables” list above)